What is machine learning and why is it important?

 Reinforcement learning

-Reinforcement learning allows an agent to decide its next action based on its current state by learning behaviours that will maximise a reward.
+Reinforcement learning allows an agent to decide its next action based on its current state by learning behaviors that will maximize a reward.
 It's often used in gaming environments where an algorithm is provided with the rules and tasked with solving the challenge in the most efficient way possible.
-The model will start out randomly at first, but over time, through trial and error, it will learn where and when it needs to move in the game to maximise points.
+The model will start out randomly at first, but over time, through trial and error, it will learn where and when it needs to move in the game to maximize points.

 In this type of training, the reward is simply a state associated with a positive outcome.
 For example, an algorithm will be 'rewarded' with a task completion if it is able to keep a car on a road without hitting obstacles.